-I, Michael P. Cullen, P.Geo., do hereby certify that:
+I, Michael P. Cullen, P. Geo., do hereby certify that:

 - 1. I reside at 2071 Poplar St. in Halifax, Nova Scotia, Canada - I am currently employed as a Chief Geologist with Mercator Geological Services Limited, 65 Queen St., Dartmouth, Nova Scotia, Canada B2Y 1G4 - 3.
 I received a Master of Science Degree (Geology) from Dalhousie University in 1984 and a Bachelor of Science Degree (Honours, Geology) in 1980 from Mount Allison University. - 4.
 I am a registered member in good standing of the Association of Professional Geoscientists of Nova Scotia (Registration Number 064), Newfoundland and Labrador Professional Engineers and Geoscientists (Member Number 05058) and Association of Professional Engineers and Geoscientists of New Brunswick, (Registration Number L4333). - 5.
 I have worked as a geologist in Canada and internationally since graduation. - 6.
 I have read the definition of "Qualified Person" set out in National Instrument 43-101 ("NI 43-101") and certify that by reason of my education, affiliation with a professional association (as defined in NI 43-101) and past relevant work experience, I fulfill the requirements to be a "qualified person" for the purposes of NI 43-101. - 7.
-I am one of the Qualified Persons responsible for preparation of the Technical Report titled "NI 43-101 TECHNICAL REPORT AND UPDATED MINERAL RESOURCE ESTIMATE ON THE RATTLING BROOK GOLD DEPOSIT, GREAT NORTHERN PROJECT, WHITE BAY AREA, NEWFOUNDLNAD AND LABRADOR, CANADA, Effective Date: January 23, 2019" and dated November 14, 2019.
+I am one of the Qualified Persons responsible for preparation of the amended Technical Report titled "NI 43-101 TECHNICAL REPORT AND UPDATED MINERAL RESOURCE ESTIMATE ON THE RATTLING BROOK GOLD DEPOSIT, GREAT NORTHERN PROJECT, WHITE BAY AREA, NEWFOUNDLNAD AND LABRADOR, CANADA, Effective Date: January 23, 2019" and having and amended report date of April 29th, 2022.

-I am responsible for Technical Report Item (Section) 2-13, 15-24 and parts of Items 1, 25 and 26; I have reviewed all Items of the Technical Report.
+I am responsible for Technical Report Items (Sections) 2-13 and 15-24.
+I have reviewed all Items of the Technical Report.

-8. My past involvement with the Rattling Brook Project is as a contributing author of the Technical Reports titled ""TECHNICAL REPORT ON MINERAL RESOURCE ESTIMATE Jackson's Arm Gold Project, White Bay Area, Newfoundland and Labrador, Canada, Effective Date: April 20, 2009" and "NI 43-101 TECHNICAL REPORT AND UPDATED MINERAL RESOURCE ESTIMATE ON THE RATTLING BROOK GOLD DEPOSIT, GREAT NORTHERN PROJECT, WHITE BAY AREA, NEWFOUNDLAND and LABRADOR, CANADA, Effective Date: January 23, 2019", dated March 13, 2019, and completed a site visit on the Property on June 18, 2008.
+8. My past involvement with the Rattling Brook Project is as a contributing author of the Technical Reports titled ""TECHNICAL REPORT ON MINERAL RESOURCE ESTIMATE Jackson's Arm Gold Project, White Bay Area, Newfoundland and Labrador, Canada, Effective Date: April 20, 2009" prepared for Kermode Resources Inc. and "NI 43-101 TECHNICAL REPORT AND UPDATED MINERAL RESOURCE ESTIMATE ON THE RATTLING BROOK GOLD DEPOSIT, GREAT NORTHERN PROJECT, WHITE BAY AREA, NEWFOUNDLAND and LABRADOR, CANADA, Effective Date: January 23, 2019", dated March 13, 2019 prepared for MagnaTerra.
+I completed a site visit to the Rattling Brook Property for purposes of NI 43-101 reporting on